 Piping our old, leaky canals is an ongoing effort here at Swalley.
 Every year we try to round up the funding and partnerships to put as much pipe as we can in the ground.
 Piping projects allow water to be conserved for the natural environment, delivered more reliably to our customers, and utilized more efficiently on the land.

--Main Lateral Piping Project Phase 7 (there are 10 phases total and we are currently complete through Phase 6) : This is an ~1.3 mile canal to large pipeline conversion project running north and adjacent to Hwy 97 up to Sunbeam Lane.
-The project is federally approved, but funding is still being sought and applications thereof are pending.
-Design engineering is in the early phases of development.
-Tentative construction dates are presently targeted for November 2023 - April 2024, but are subject to change based on funding availability.
+-Main Canal Piping Project Phase# 7 (MC-7) (The Main Canal Piping Project consists of 10 phases total.
+The District is currently complete through Phase# 6) : The MC-7 is an ~1.3 mile canal-to-large (48"-42" diameter) pipeline conversion project that begins approximately 3 miles north of the City of Bend, runs adjacent to Hwy 97, and ends near Sunbeam Lane in Deschutes County.
+The project is federally approved, permitted, and full funding is nearly secured.
+Initial surveys are complete and design engineering is in the mid-development phases.
+Tentative construction dates are targeted for November 2023 - April 2024, but are subject to change based on funding availability and a successful construction bid.

--Elder Lateral Piping Project: This is an ~2 mile long canal to pipeline conversion project in the heart of Swalley.
-The project is federally approved and permitted, but full funding for the project is being sought.
+-Elder Lateral Piping Project: This is an ~2 mile long canal-to-pipeline conversion project in the heart of Swalley.
+The project is federally approved and permitted, but full funding for the project is still being sought.
 Engineering design on this project is at ~98+%.
 This project was originally slated for 2021-2022 construction, but funding limitations put a halt to the project going to bid.
-If funding issues are resolved, it is possible that the project could be back in line for construction during the 2023-2024 or 2024-2025 construction seasons.
+If funding issues are resolved, it is possible that the project could be back in line for construction during the 2024-2025 construction season.

 Recently Completed Projects